-- · The camera performs center focus if it cannot detect a face. - Always make sure that Auto Focus (AF) is selected as the focus mode when shooting with face detection. - Detection of the following types of faces is not supported. - A face that is obstructed by hair, sunglasses, a hat, etc., or a face in dark shade - A profile or a face that is at an angle - A face that is very far away and small, or very close and large - A face in an area that is very dark - A face of a pet or some other non-human subject
+- If the camera cannot detect a face, focusing is performed in accordance with the AF Area setting (page 102). - Always make sure that Auto Focus (AF) is selected as the focus mode when shooting with face detection. - Detection of the following types of faces is not supported. - A face that is obstructed by hair, sunglasses, a hat, etc., or a face in dark shade - A profile or a face that is at an angle - A face that is very far away and small, or very close and large - A face in an area that is very dark - A face of a pet or some other non-human subject

-- Face detection cannot be used in combination with any of the following features. - Some BEST SHOT scenes - Some ART SHOT scenes - Movie recording (Including some BEST SHOT scenes that support High Speed Movie recording) - High Speed CS with Prerecord CS (Including some BEST SHOT scenes that support High Speed CS recording) - The "Focus" setting is always fixed at "AF" (Auto Focus) whenever "Face Detection" is being used.
+- Face detection cannot be used in combination with any of the following features. - Some BEST SHOT scenes - Some Art Shot scenes - Movie recording (Including some BEST SHOT scenes that support High Speed Movie recording) - High Speed CS with Prerecord CS (Including some BEST SHOT scenes that support High Speed CS recording) - The "Focus" setting is always fixed at "AF" (Auto Focus) whenever "Face Detection" is being used.
 If you want to change the "Focus" setting, first select "Off" for "Face Detection".